cs-chan/ArtGAN/README.md

 This consists of the implementations of our:

 * TIP-19 work with titled [Improved ArtGAN for Conditional Synthesis of Natural Image and Artwork](https://arxiv.org/abs/1708.09533).
 The preliminary version of this work was presented earlier in ICIP-17 with titled [ArtGAN: Artwork Synthesis with Conditional Categorial GANs](https://arxiv.org/abs/1702.03410).
+Please refer to the [ArtGAN](https://github.com/cs-chan/Artwork-GAN/tree/master/ArtGAN) folder;

+* ICIP-16 work with titled [Ceci n'est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classification](http://web.fsktm.um.edu.my/~cschan/doc/ICIP2016.pdf).
+Please refer to the [ICIP-16](https://github.com/cs-chan/Artwork-GAN/tree/master/ICIP-16) folder; and

+* WikiArt (Refined) Dataset.
 Please refer to the [ArtGAN](https://github.com/cs-chan/Artwork-GAN/tree/master/ArtGAN) folder.

-* ICIP-16 work with titled [Ceci n'est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classification](http://web.fsktm.um.edu.my/~cschan/doc/ICIP2016.pdf).
-Please refer to the [ICIP-16](https://github.com/cs-chan/Artwork-GAN/tree/master/ICIP-16) folder.

 <img src="artgan.gif" width="25%">